-Please note that there are deadlines each week, but you will have a few days to complete each task so you can work at the times most convenient for you.
-The intent of this structure is to balance flexibility while providing us a structure, so that we can move through the course material together as a learning community.
+Please note that this course is online and self-paced to the extent that you can work ahead, but there are deliverables every week and you should not aim to skip any weeks of work.
+There are deadlines each week on SUNDAY at midnight, but you will have a few days to complete each task so you can work at the times most convenient for you.
+The intent of this structure is to balance flexibility while providing a structure, so that we can move through the course material together as a learning community.